BMiao10/Project3/README.md

 Documentation for all my code can be found in the index.html file located in the docs folder as indicated in the file structure above

 ### Part 1-5
 Code (with functions imported from scripts.NN.py), figures, and my answers for parts 1-5 are located in the Jupyter notebook "BrendaMiao_BMI203_HW3.ipynb" in the root folder.
-The data folder was not changed
+The final test predictions are located in the "output" folder as a tsp file.
+The data folder was not changed.

 ### Part 6: Requirements & testing
 Additional packages imported for scripts.NN.py are updated in the requirements.
 Unit tests are located in test_NN.py and passing indicated by the badge in this repository